Waldo000000/language-models-comparison/README.md

 We review key advances in language modelling over the last ~10 years, leading up to the performance provided by tools like ChatGPT.

-We provides Jupyter notebooks to demonstrate and contrast key concepts and capabilities.
+We provide Jupyter notebooks to demonstrate and contrast key concepts and capabilities.

 ## Contents: